nicklockwood/Consumer/README.md

 Because each digit in the number was matched individually, the result has been returned as an array of tokens, rather than a single token representing the entire number.
 This level of detail is potentially useful for some applications, but we don't need it right now - we just want to get the value.
 To do that, we need to *transform* the output.

 The `Match` type has a method called `transform()` for doing exactly that.
-The `transform()` method takes a closure argument of type `Transform`, which has the signature `(_ name: Label, _ value: Any) throws -> Any?`.
+The `transform()` method takes a closure argument of type `Transform`, which has the signature `(_ name: Label, _ values: [Any]) throws -> Any?`.
 The closure is applied recursively to all matched values in order to convert them to whatever form your application needs.

 Unlike parsing, which is done from the top down, transforming is done from the bottom up.
 That means that the child nodes of each `Match` will be transformed before their parents, so that all the values passed to the transform closure should have already been converted to the expected types.

-So the transform function takes a value and returns a value - pretty straightforward - but you're probably wondering about the `Label` argument.
+So the transform function takes an array of values and collapses them into a single value (or nil) - pretty straightforward - but you're probably wondering about the `Label` argument.
 If you look at the definition of the `Consumer` type, you'll notice that it also takes a generic argument of type `Label`.
 In the examples so far we've been passing `String` as the label type, but we've not actually used it yet.

-The `Label` type is used in conjunction with the `label` consumer type.
-This effectively allows you to assign a name to a given consumer rule, which can be used to refer to it later.
+The `Label` type is used in conjunction with the `label` consumer.
+This allows you to assign a name to a given consumer rule, which can be used to refer to it later.
 Since you can store consumers in variables and refer to them that way, it's not immediately obvious why this is useful, but it has two purposes:

 The first purpose is to allow [forward references](#forward-references), which are explained below.

 The second purpose is for use when transforming, to identify the type of node to be transformed.
 Labels assigned to consumer rules are preserved in the `Match` node after parsing, making it possible to identify which rule was matched to create a particular type of value.
-Matched values that are not labelled cannot be individually transformed, they will instead be be passed as the value for the first labelled parent node.
+Matched values that are not labelled cannot be individually transformed, they will instead be be passed as the values for the first labelled parent node.

 So, to transform the integer result, we must first give it a label, by using the `label` consumer type: